a woman and a child playing in a tent

 Whether or not you must be married to adopt a child will depend upon the law in your state.
 Some states permit adoption by married couples only.

-According to a U.S. Census Bureau in 2019, almost fifteen percent of about 1 million same-sex couples in the United States had at least one child under 18 in their household.
+According to the U.S. Census Bureau, almost fifteen percent of about 1 million same-sex couples in the United States had at least one child under 18 in their household.

 The data also indicates that, of the 115,064 same-sex households with children, about 18,400 (16%) were raised at least one adopted child, with 11% of those households being gay male couples.